franks42/prudentTable-Lua/README.md

 prudentTable is a Lua-module that attempts to facilitate consistent and save processing of array-related operations with Lua-tables.

+pTable is short for prudentTable and is used throughout the docs and code.

-With some effort, this module allows you to maintain an array-component of a Lua-table as if it is an prudentTable-array.
+With some effort, this module allows you to maintain an array-component of a Lua-table as if it is an pTable-array.
 It requires some discipline and care to keep the consistency, but it is definitely feasible.
 The one important rule for this is to stay away from the "#" as far as you can and not to use any of the standard library functions that may use it (like ipairs, insert, remove, etc.).
 This module will provide alternatives for all those suspect library functions.

 This module also defines an "atArray" datatype, that essentially encapsulates a Lua-table such that only save operations are allowed and the internal consistency can be enforced.
 This is a good alternative for the less adventurous among us (...like me).